wso2/docs-is/en/docs/fragments/skip-user-consent.md

 2. Navigate to the **Service Providers** tab listed under the **Identity** section and click **List**.

-3. Click **Edit** icon adjacent to the service provider for which you want to skip the consent step.
+3. Click **Edit** adjacent to the service provider for which you want to skip the consent step.

 3. Expand **Local & Outbound Authentication Configuration** section.